Reimbursement Analyst Jobs in USA with Visa Sponsorship

 Which visa types are most common for Reimbursement Analysts seeking sponsorship?

-The H-1B is the most common path.
+The H-1B visa is the most common path.
 Australian citizens have strong access to the E-3 visa, which has no lottery and processes at U.S. consulates in Australia within a few weeks.
-Canadian and Mexican nationals may qualify under TN status depending on how their duties are classified.
+Canadian and Mexican nationals may qualify under TN visa status depending on how their duties are classified.
 All three options require employer sponsorship, so finding a willing employer is the first step.
 Browse sponsoring employers on Migrate Mate.

 Do Reimbursement Analyst roles typically qualify for STEM OPT extension?